Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 6. Westfjords

-As May is the start of the hiking season, we recommend driving up to the Westfjords for an off-the-beaten-path adventure.
+As May is the start of the hiking season in Iceland, drive up to the Westfjords for an off-the-beaten-path adventure.
 This region, in the north-west of Iceland, is a fantastic destination for coastal scenery.

 We recommend you visit the Hornstrandir Nature Reserve.
-It is ideal for long walks with scenic views.
-Here you’ll also find one of Europe’s largest bird cliffs, Látrabjarg.
-And from late-April until August, you can observe the cute puffins who make it their home.
+It’s ideal for long walks with scenic views.
+Here, you’ll also find one of Europe’s largest bird cliffs, Látrabjarg.
+And from late April until August, you can observe the cute puffins who make it their home.

 7. Westman Islands

-You could visit the Westman Islands, or Vestmannaeyjar, from Reykjavík, or add it to your itinerary as you visit the south coast.
+You could visit the Westman Islands (Vestmannaeyjar) from Reykjavík.
+Or add them to your itinerary as you visit the South Coast.

 The main island, Heimaey, is ideal for a day tour to learn about this volcanic island’s history.
 Don’t miss the crater and lava left from the 1973 volcanic eruption that buried a part of the island.